oddbird/oddsite/content/2016/11/04/branding-type.rst

 *Element Collage*

-Sometimes tools that worked before, don't work on a new team or project.
-Fortunately, we each had enough experience with creative work to realize that getting stuck isn't a failure, in fact, it is an expected and valuable part of the process.
-The goal isn’t to stop getting stuck, but to recognize it quickly and know how to get unstuck.
+Sometimes tools that worked before don't work for a new team or project.
+Fortunately, we remembered that getting stuck isn't a failure.
+In fact, it is an expected and valuable part of the process.
+The goal isn’t to stop getting stuck, but to get better at recognizing the situation for what it is and know how to get unstuck.
 It’s a clue that you need to step back, look around, and try something new.

 So we looked to our community for inspiration.
 Stacy posted a fantastic article from `Vox Product`_ detailing their brand design process.
 When their design team got to the step we reached, they wisely picked a single element to focus on: typography.